csswizardry/csswizardry.github.com/_posts/2015-09-14-white-october-events-workshop-partnership.md

 [White October Events](http://www.whiteoctoberevents.co.uk/).
 The aim is to be able to offer semi-frequent _public_ workshops.

-Whereas the majority of my workshops are for private clients—who need tailored advice and training around their particular product—there is undoubtedly a huge market for individuals from companies to be able to learn similar techniques in a more generalised and high-level manner.
+Whereas the majority of my workshops are for private clients — who need tailored advice and training around their particular product — there is undoubtedly a huge market for individuals from companies to be able to learn similar techniques in a more generalised and high-level manner.

-I’m really looking forward to being able to offer these kinds of workshop through White October Events—a company with a great reputation and demonstrable experience running tech events.
+I’m really looking forward to being able to offer these kinds of workshop through White October Events — a company with a great reputation and demonstrable experience running tech events.

 The first two events are scheduled for [25 September,